 And Local SEO?

 For businesses with a physical presence or local reach, Google shows a map with three suggestions above the normal results.
 That's where "near me" searches are decided - with Google Business Profile as the key tool.
-See local SEO.
+See local SEO and the local SEO guide.

 How Much Time and Money Does It Take?